-- A.4.1 There should be a nomination committee which should lead the process for board appointments and make recommendations to the board.
-A majority of members of the nomination committee should be independent non-executive directors.
-The chairman or an independent non-executive director should chair the committee, but the chairman should not chair the nomination committee when it is dealing with the appointment of a successor to the chairmanship.
-The nomination committee should make available4 its terms of reference, explaining its role and the authority delegated to it by the board. - A.4.2 The nomination committee should evaluate the balance of skills, knowledge and experience on the board and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment. - A.4.3 For the appointment of a chairman, the nomination committee should prepare a job specification, including an assessment of the time commitment expected, recognising the need for availability in the event of crises.
+A.4.2 The nomination committee should evaluate the balance of skills, knowledge and experience on the board and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment.
+A.4.3 For the appointment of a chairman, the nomination committee should prepare a job specification, including an assessment of the time commitment expected, recognising the need for availability in the event of crises.
 A chairman's other significant commitments should be disclosed to the board before appointment and included in the annual report.
-Changes to such commitments should be reported to the board as they arise, and included in the next annual report.
-No individual should be appointed to a second chairmanship of a FTSE 100 company5.
+Changes to such commitments should be reported to the board as they arise, and their impact explained in the next annual report.